termstandard/colors/README.md

 each of them defined as a 24-bit (888 RGB) color.

-This means that current support can only display 256 different colors in the terminal while "true color" means that you can display 16 million different colors at the same time.
+This means that current support can only display 256 different colors in the terminal while "truecolor" means that you can display 16 million different colors at the same time.

 Truecolor escape codes do not use a color palette.
 They just specify the